PicsArt/cppbind/docs/05_detailed_info/03_var_def.rst

 |

-Each variable can have the following properties:
+Each variable has the following properties:

-- **inheritable** indicates whether the value of the variable can be inherited from the parent entity or not.
+- **inheritable** indicates whether the variable's value can be inherited from the parent entity or not.
 - **default** indicates the default value of the variable.
 The default value is used when the variable isn't explicitly defined by the user and is not inherited from the parent entity.
-- **allowed_on** indicates on which parts of the code (files, classes, etc.) the variable is allowed to be defined.
-CppBind complains about definition of a variable on not allowed entity.
+- **allowed_on** indicates parts of the code (files, classes, etc.) where the variable is allowed to be defined.
+CppBind complains about the definition of a variable on a disallowed entity.
 - **required_on** indicates the parts of code (files, classes, methods, etc.) where defining the variable is mandatory.
 - **type** is the type of variable value.
-If the type is not defined, CppBind deduces it from the value of the variable.
-Supported types are str, bool, list and dict.
-CppBind complains about definition of a value other than the type of the variable.
+If the type is not defined, CppBind deduces it from the variable's value.
+Supported types are str, bool, list, and dict.
+CppBind complains about the definition of a value other than the variable type.
-- **description** is an optional property which gives additional information about the variable.
+- **description** is an optional property that gives additional information on the variable.
 - **options** is the list of possible values of the variable.
-If this property is set, user can't define any other value of the variable out of this list.
+If this property is set, the user can't define any other value of the variable out of this list.

 Values for the property **allowed_on** are divided into groups: